JKBurrows/JKBurrows.github.io/_posts/2020-9-18-The-NHL-API.md

 ### What are your big take-aways for future projects?

 Honestly, the biggest take-away is that all this takes is practice.
 If I did a similar project for the NFL’s API tomorrow, it would go much faster.
-And if I did the MBA after that, it would go even more smoothly.
+And if I did the NBA after that, it would go even more smoothly.

 Another take-away is that it is easier to make meaningful plots and tables when you have a question in mind that you want to answer.
 For this project, I had a lot of NHL data, but no real motivating question abut the NHL that I was trying to answer.